EntityGraphQL/EntityGraphQL/docs/docs/schema-creation/mutations.md

 }
 ```

-GraphQLArgument classes provide some flexibility in using inheritence etc for common mutation fields.
+GraphQLArgument classes provide some flexibility in using inheritance etc for common mutation fields.
 Both still generate the same mutation field in the GraphQL schema.

 ```graphql
 type Mutation {